Skip to content

 # Heroku

-heroku addons:create heroku-postgresql:standard-0
+heroku addon create heroku-postgresql:standard-0

 # Hop3

-hop3 addons:create postgres myapp-db
+hop3 addon create postgres myapp-db

-hop3 addons:attach myapp myapp-db
+hop3 addon attach myapp myapp-db

 Heroku Redis: